mbparvezme/emon/docs/ai_efficiency.md

 # AI Efficiency

-This document explains why using our structured format improves efficiency for AI models and pipelines.
+This document explains how using EMON’s structured format increases efficiency for AI models and data pipelines.

----

 <br>